New technologies change the way we experience healthcare services.

 After having processed patient’s query with the NLP, a chatbot would generate additional questions, possible causes of user’s symptoms, or provide health recommendations in the form of enhanced and logical sentences as if it was a message from a real doctor.

-This feature will significantly increase user engagement and encourage patients to use your clinic’s health services.
+This feature will significantly increase user engagement and encourage patients to use their clinic’s health services.

 Image recognition will be a huge advantage of an AI-powered chatbot.

-Enabling a virtual assistant to recognize some visible or body deviations will be a tremendous step further in a virtual patient consultation.
+Enabling a chatbot to recognize some visible or body deviations will be a tremendous step further in a virtual patient consultation.

 With virtual assistants being “conversational” and with patients not always aware of being talking to a robot, users are more likely to share their feelings and expectations in messages.

-Therefore, privately-held clinics and hospitals can collect feedback from their patients, normalize and aggregate received data to improve the level of their services.
+Therefore, with chatbots, privately-held clinics and hospitals can collect feedback from their patients, normalize and aggregate received data to improve the level of their services.

-Patients with specific health problems may use some wearable medical devices that help healthcare professional monitor patient’s health status.
+Patients with specific health problems may use some wearable medical devices that help healthcare professionals monitor a patient’s health status.

 By enabling a chatbot to connect to these wearables through the Internet connection, a virtual assistant will be able to provide a way more accurate recommendations or initiate an emergency communication with a real doctor.